hsnguyen/assembly/README.md

 ### Output
 The tool generate the assembly in FASTA sequences.
 I'll output GFA file if needed.
 Also, the stats of the assembly process is reported as the program is running.

+### GUI
+The GUI includes the dashboard for control the settings of the program and a separate window for the assembly graph.
+From the second window, the colored vertices are unique contigs while the white ones are either unknown or repeats.
+The number of colors (other than white) indicates number of populations (e.g. chromosome vs plasmids, or different bins in metagenomics).

+More features would be added later.
 ### Note
 * GUI consumes memory, considering increase heap size (e.g. -Xmx16G).
 If the number of vertices in the assembly graph greater than 1000, you shouldn't show the graph in real-time if running on the normal desktop.
 * If aligner is used along side, there is more resource occupied.
 Considering separate alignment and npGraph+GUI on different machines communicating through network socket e.g. by Japsa utility [jsa.util.streamServer](https://japsa.readthedocs.io/en/latest/tools/jsa.util.streamServer.html) and [jsa.util.streamClient](https://japsa.readthedocs.io/en/latest/tools/jsa.util.streamClient.html)